Combodo/iTop/readme.txt

 Bugs fixed
 ----------
-The complete list of active tickets can be reviewed on http://sourceforge.net/apps/trac/itop/report/1
+The complete list of active tickets can be reviewed at http://sourceforge.net/apps/trac/itop/report/1

+#314 Set a longer timeout during setup
+#318 (and #335) added the check of the mandatory DOM extension.
+#321 Display PHP errors during setup instead of hiding them!
 #331 Import.php could not be run in  HTTP mode (when PHP running in CGI mode)
+#332 Improved usability of the CSV import wizard with IE8.
+#333 Organizations' drop-down list is truncated on IE when the name of an organization is too long.
-- Fixed bug #334: proper handling of the "remove objects" button (was working only for the first linkset in the object).
+#334 Proper handling of the "remove objects" button (was working only for the first linkset in the object).
-- Allow DBObjects to be deleted by the standard UI 'Delete', which may be useful in case a DBObject has to be deleted as a dependent object of a CMDBObject.
-Fixed a typo in German translation (Trac #339), thanks to ulmerspatz and Jonathan Lucas Fix for Trac #337: email validation.
+#337 email validation.
 Use a simpler regular expression that is much faster to execute.
-- Bug fix: support resizable elements inside tabs.

-Setup/installation
-Force a dummy timezone to prevent a warning during the setup...
-- Display PHP errors during setup instead of hiding them !
-(Trac #321)
-- Set a longer timeout during setup (Trac #314)
-- Fixed Trac #318 (and #335): added the check of the mandatory DOM extension.

-IE8 support
-- Cosmetic on the iTop logo.
-Removed an unneeded size=100% that bothers IE.
-- Fixed Trac #332: improved usability of the CSV import wizard with IE8.
-- Fixed Trac #333: organizations' drop-down list is truncated on IE when the name of an organization is too long.

-Security...???
-XML data loader to request for credentials
+#339 Fixed a typo in German translation thanks to ulmerspatz and Jonathan Lucas

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)